rust-lang/rust/text/0000-unnamed-fields.md

 binding generators would not have any basis on which to generate a meaningful name.

+We cannot implement this feature as a macro, because it affects the names used to reference the fields contained within an unnamed field.
+A macro could extract and define types for the unnamed fields, but that macro would have to give a name to those unnamed fields, and accesses would have to include the intermediate name.

 Several alternative syntaxes could exist to designate the equivalent of `struct` and `union`.
 Such syntaxes would declare the same underlying types.
 However, inventing a novel syntax for this mechanism would make it less